Technologicat/unpythonic/doc/features.md

 ### ``fup``: Functional update; ``ShadowedSequence``

+**Changed in 0.15.0.** *Bug fixed: Now an infinite replacement sequence to pull items from is actually ok, as the documentation has always claimed.*

 We provide ``ShadowedSequence``, which is a bit like ``collections.ChainMap``, but for sequences, and only two levels (but it's a sequence; instances can be chained).
 It supports slicing (read-only), equality comparison, ``str`` and ``repr``.
 Out-of-range read access to a single item emits a meaningful error, like in ``list``.
 See the docstring of ``ShadowedSequence`` for details.

 The function ``fupdate`` functionally updates sequences and mappings.
 Whereas ``ShadowedSequence`` reads directly from the original sequences at access time, ``fupdate`` makes a shallow copy, of the same type as the given input sequence, when it finalizes its output.